Tyler High School: About

-Tyler High School, a part of Tyler Independent School District, is located in the northwest section of Tyler, Texas.
-As of the 2019-20 academic year, the school boasted an enrollment of approximately 2,110 students.
+Tyler High School was named after President John Tyler.
+It is a part of Tyler Independent School District, which is located in the northwest section of Tyler, Texas.
+As of the 2019-20 academic year, the school had an enrollment of approximately 2,110 students.
 Tyler offers academic avenues through the AP program, UIL competitions, and the College and Career Center.
-Tyler also carries a long history of athletic excellence in sports such as football, basketball, volleyball, and soccer.
+Tyler High School has a long tradition of athletic excellence in sports such as football, basketball, volleyball, and soccer.

 Tyler High School shares a long-standing crosstown rivalry in sports with Tyler Legacy High School, formerly Robert E. Lee High School, located in south Tyler.
 Although both schools are in different classifications, they meet each year in a non-district game.